atomixnmc/minidi-dict-ng1/docs/unstable/quickstart.md

     http://example.com/mdwiki.html#!myfile.md

-It is advised that you create an `index.md` file which serves as a starting point for your wiki when no parameter is given - in this case MDwiki will automatically fetch and display the `index.md`.
+It is advised that you create an `index.md` file which serves as a starting point for your wiki when no parameter is given - in this case Minidi will automatically fetch and display the `index.md`.
 If you also rename the `mdwiki.html` file into `index.html`, there are no parameters required and you can access your wiki at `http://example.com/`!

 - - - -